datalust/seq-input-syslog/README.md

 ## Getting started with Docker (all versions)

 For Docker, the app is deployed as a Docker container that is expected to run alongside the Seq container.
-The `datalust/squiflog` container accepts Syslog messages (via UDP on port 514 by default), and forwards them to the Seq ingestion endpoint specified in the `SEQ_ADDRESS` environment variable.
+The `datalust/squiflog` container accepts syslog messages (via UDP on port 514 by default), and forwards them to the Seq ingestion endpoint specified in the `SEQ_ADDRESS` environment variable.

 To run the container: